John Morrill (historian): Academic career

-Church Career
+Church career

 In 1996, Morrill was ordained as a permanent deacon in the Roman Catholic Church.
-He has held several senior positions in the Diocese of East Anglia (e.g. Lourdes Pilgrimage Diocean Director, Chair of the Commission for Evangelisation and Assistant Director for Diaconal Formation), and previously taught Church History and Pastoral Theology one weekend a month at St John's Seminary, Wonersh.
+He has held several senior positions in the Diocese of East Anglia (e.g. Lourdes Pilgrimage Diocesan Director, Chair of the Commission for Evangelisation and Assistant Director for Diaconal Formation), and previously taught Church History and Pastoral Theology one weekend a month at St John's Seminary, Wonersh.
 He was ordained as a Catholic priest on 21 September 2024 at the Cathedral of St John the Baptist by Peter Collins, Bishop of East Anglia.

 Personal life

 In 1968, Morrill married Frances Mead.
 Together they had four daughters.
 His wife predeceased him, dying in 2007.